 Many times growing up, I found myself being called lazy for doing things a way that made sense to me.
+For finding an adaptation.

 Of course I had no idea I was autistic for much of my childhood, and it was even longer before I first heard that executive functioning difficulties may be an inherent aspect of autism.
 Even then it wasn’t totally clear to me whether I was simply part of a minority that didn’t have significant executive functioning impairments, or whether I’d overcompensated to such an extent in that arena that it would be difficult for me to ever tell what the reality was.
 Only much later was I able to put together that some of the things for which I was being scolded were attempts on my part to cope with wonky executive functioning, and other related aspects of autism.

 A somewhat common frustration that I hear from members of the autism parent community is that a child simply won’t do what they’re asked to do.
 Now, sometimes a kid may be avoiding a task they’re capable of just because it’s boring or they’d rather do something else.
 But this isn’t inherently a feature of autism and likely isn’t an issue for autism-specific intervention.
 Devising ways of avoiding chores is a time-honored tradition of childhood, after all.

 Secondly, however, I wonder whether there are sensory issues at play that make the task more unpleasant than it has to be and which can be mitigated.
 I realized only as an adult, for instance, that doing dishes was particularly difficult for me when I was wearing long sleeves because I didn’t like the feeling of my sleeves getting wet.
 Even if I pushed them up, water would run down my arms into them.
 Now I take off my sweater or flannel so I’m in short sleeves when I do dishes, and it’s a far more tolerable task.